 With GDPR requirements going into effect in May of 2018, some of the PCI requirements can assist with the data security requirements for GDPR compliance but they are not one and the same.

-As noted in a recent David Huen article, PCI requires companies to protect credit card data and GDPR requires companies to give consumers the right of managing their data.
-Many organizations may not understand the full scope of these requirements, and believe that PCI and GDPR can just solve compliance requirements.
+PCI requires companies to protect credit card data and GDPR requires companies to give consumers the right of managing their data.
+Many organizations may not understand the full scope of these requirements and believe that PCI and GDPR can just solve compliance requirements.

 As Tony Smith states, the upcoming changes to PCI and new GDPR are creating starting points, but "broader changes are imminent, as businesses change the way they view attacks and how quickly they respond".